Amirali-Khamseh/inventory-management/README.md

 # Inventory Dashboard Project

-This project is a practice Next.js application designed to demonstrate a full-stack dashboard experience.
-It features an inventory management system with comprehensive statistics, built using a modern tech stack.
+This project is a practice Next.js.
+It features an inventory management system with comprehensive statistics.

 ## Technologies Used